 "The definition of mental health or illness is essentially a culturally determined construct."

 It has been my experience that great tensions are encountered when little known and largely incompatible notions of mental health are brought into the therapeutic dyad (relationship).
-I have in my work with clients from these regions encountered enraged deities, curses, witches and devils on the couch, none of which made an appearance in the case studies or academic papers of my training but are nonetheless alive in my clinical work and constantly challenge the boundaries of the theory, which I had been taught.
+In my work with clients from these regions I have encountered enraged deities, curses, witches and devils on the couch, none of which made an appearance in the case studies or academic papers of my training but are nonetheless alive in my clinical work and constantly challenge the boundaries of the theory, which I had been taught.